nestauk/cci_cameroon/README.md

 ## Data

-To build the models we used community feedback data related to COVID-19 collected by the Cameroon Red Cross (CRC) with help from the International Federation of the Red Cross (IFRC).
+To build the models we used community feedback data related to COVID-19 collected by the CRC with help from the IFRC.
 This dataset forms part of an ongoing collection of COVID-19 community data by the IFRC and regional RC societies.
 Each Red Cross society collects questions, feedback suggestions, rumours, beliefs and observations from community members across the country through different channels such as social media, focus groups and radio.
 This data is then sent to the IFRC to be processed which includes assigning observations to a code to represent its topic.
-More information on this data collection process can be found on the IFRC.Go platform.
+More information on this data collection process can be found on the [IFRC.Go platform](https://go.ifrc.org/emergencies/4583#community-data).
 This dataset contains 6,702 observations which contain the rumour text as well as information about how the rumour was collected and its assigned code.

 #### Selecting data for modelling